 Momentum Children’s Charity

-The new decor, featuring the charity’s mascot Mo the Owl and wildlife including frogs, ladybirds and butterflies and plants has created a bright and happy space providing the children with positive distractions and enriching toys to make their time in hospital a little bit easier.
+Bearing this in mind, the new decor at Croydon University Hospital features Momentum’s mascot Mo the Owl and other wildlife including frogs, ladybirds and butterflies and plants.
+This redecoration project has created a bright and happy space providing the young patients with positive distractions and enriching toys to make their time in hospital a little bit easier.

 “Enhancing the healing environment in hospitals is a large part of Momentum’s work.
-Studies have shown that a good hospital environment can greatly improve a child’s recovery time and of course the staff also benefit from a brighter, more welcoming place in which to work,” says Bianca Effemey, Co-Founder of Momentum.
+Studies have shown that a good hospital environment can greatly improve a child’s recovery time and of course the staff also benefit from a brighter, more welcoming place in which to work.
+So we are grateful to all of you at the Axis Foundation.
+With your donation we have been able to transform the Isolation Room at Croydon University Hospital into a wonderful welcoming space for our young cancer patients. … thank you again for your support” – Bianca Effemey, Co-Founder